 Invocations

-An invocation is a request to execute a handler that is part of either a service, or a virtual object.
+An invocation is a request to execute a handler that is part of a Restate service.

 There are three ways to invoke a handler: